PSPP Syntax: Examples and Notes

 Inspecting Imported Data

 Use FREQUENCIES when quick counts, ranges, and missing‑value checks are needed.
 Use LIST when inspecting exact values, string variables, or formatting.
 Use DISPLAY DICTIONARY to see the attributes of what was imported.
 If the data are not being read correctly, add or adjust variable formats, and recheck.
-It is a good idea to do this with every data read.
+It is a good idea to do this with every data import.

 Another good thing to do is to look at your data, really look at it.
 If the data allow, do a plot.
 Look for large values, small values, values that are clumped together, values that are off by themselves, variables that change together, values that don't belong, and the general shape of the data.
 This can help you to understand how your analysis might be affected, for example.